 READ MORE: Court records show George Clooney’s Irish family had their land stolen.

 In 1981, I will visit him in Detroit, in the little suburban bungalow he has made his home in.
 He will press $20 into my hand in an envelope, as all emigrants did for new arrivals back then.

-The census has re-wakened all these echoes and made me aware once again of how lucky my generation was with our access to education and life choices, these relatives would only have dreamt of.
+The census reawakened all these echoes and made me aware once again of how lucky my generation was with our access to education and life choices these relatives could only have dreamt of.

 May she rest in peace.